BakersGit/BakersGit/README.md

 ## 🚀 About Me

-#### Hi there, i am Kai also called Bakers!
+#### Hi there, i'm Kai also called Bakers!
 I’m a cross-platform app developer creating intuitive SwiftUI and Android apps with the goal of improving daily life through clean design and smart functionality.

 ## 🛠️ Tech Stack